icamplis/BIDS-Converter/README.md

 # BIDS-Converter

-BIDS-Converter is a Python script used to convert a directory of .mat and .edf files into BIDS format.
+BIDS-Converter is a Python script used to convert a directory of Eyelink .mat and .edf files into BIDS format.

 ## Installation